 After his move to the University of Manchester, Rutherford and two of his researchers – Hans Geiger and Ernest Marsden – carried out in 1909 one of the landmark experiments in science – the gold foil experiment.

 Rutherford began the experiment because he was puzzled that fewer alpha particles than expected from a sample of radium were reaching a new detector in his laboratory.
 The only medium the particles had to travel through was a small amount of air.
-The huge amount of energy carried by alpha particles should allow them to travel through a small amount of air undisturbed, with no deflection.
+The huge amount of energy carried by alpha particles should have allowed them to travel through a small amount of air undisturbed, with no deflection.

 He gave Geiger and Marsden the task of investigating to what extent alpha particles would be deflected from their usual straight-line path by passing through a very thin sheet of gold foil.